"Everything in your life is there

 This morning, I'm still reeling from watching the just released 2-hour first time ever documentary of the Tony Robbins event he calls, Date With Destiny.
 The film is on Netflix and is titled, I'm Not Your Guru!

-I loved it and was filled with emotion and tears because there was some very powerful transformations going on.
+I loved it and was filled with emotion and tears because there were some very powerful transformations going on.
 It was also a bit of a trip down memory lane from the live three and a half day event I experienced with Tony in 1993.
 My goodness, has it been that long?
 Can it be 23 years?
 Wow.
 I remember as if it were yesterday.

-So many people come out of a powerful event like that transformed, and in some cases it might last, but Tony says it will last if they develop renewed strategies and daily rituals that will move their lives forward in a more effective, and pleasing way.
+So many people come out of a powerful event like that transformed, and in some cases, it might last, but Tony says it will last if they develop renewed strategies and daily rituals that will move their lives forward in a more effective, and pleasing way.

 I know in my case that I did not develop new strategies and rituals right away.
 In fact, I found myself back in my comfort zone pretty quickly; however, there has been a lasting positive effect in having spent that time with Tony and allowed myself to release some of my inner fear, anxieties, and limiting beliefs during the intense program.
 And, I believe that it helped put me on a path of accelerated learning.